 At the beginning of the program, a nurse will ask questions to check risk factors.
-If you are identified as high risk for preterm labor, additional support and education are available through the High Risk Pregnancy Program (see page 12).
+If you are identified as high risk for preterm labor, additional support and education are available through the High Risk Pregnancy Program (see page 8).

-Shortly after you join the Future Moms Program, you'll receive a Future Moms Program Welcome Kit in the mail.
+Shortly after you join the Future Moms Program, you'll receive a welcome kit in the mail.
 This packet includes:

-- ► A Future Moms welcome letter including a toll-free line staffed with representatives who are available 24/7 for help with all your pregnancy-related questions - ▶ The book, Mayo Clinic Guide to Healthy Pregnancy - ► A Maternity Care Diary, which will help you track milestones during your pregnancy, including your baby's development and how your body may be changing
+- A Future Moms welcome letter including a toll-free line staffed with representatives who are available 24/7 for help with all your pregnancy-related questions. - The book, Mayo Clinic Guide to a Healthy Pregnancy. - A Maternity Care Diary, which will help you track milestones during your pregnancy.